bmramsdell/Ramsdell_CSCI2270_FinalProject/README.md

 # Ramsdell_CSCI2270_FinalProject
-This is a test!
-Hello World!

 Phase 1 Requirements:

 Project Summary:

-For our project we will create a set of algorithms that will allow us to create different types of strategic football teams based on the player traits added into the program.
-For example, if we wanted a strong offensive team, the algorithm would find, compare, and arrange the best players from the set of all players.
-The program will take in players from a text file, but will also have the ability to add new players.
-When the team has been created it will assign positions to those with the correct attributes.
-The user will be able to change the positions of anyone on the team if they so choose.
+For our project we will create a set of algorithms that will allow users to play a simple game of chess.
+We say a simple game of chess because our program will not include functions for some of the more intricate rules of the game.
+For example, our functions will be built to model the basic moves of each chess piece and will not include complex rules such as castling.
+The program will allow two teams to play, team one and team two.
+At each turn of the game, players will be asked where they would like to move.
+Our program will be built to check if the move is elligible, and if so allow the players to proceed with the game.
+As with a normal game of chess, the game will end when one team gets a checkmate.

 How to Run: